rackerlabs/rackspace-how-to/content/rackspace-email/cannot-connect-to-email.md

 product: Rackspace Email
 product_url: rackspace-email
 ---
+This article provides troubleshooting recommendations in the event that your local email client cannot make a connection to your mailbox.

+### Prerequisites

-**Applies to:** User
+- **Applies to:** User

-**Difficulty:** Challenging
+- **Difficulty:** Challenging

-**Time needed:** Approximately 1 hour
+- **Time needed:** Approximately 1 hour

-**Tools required:** Access to offending device, online email access, access to a non-primary computer, access to a non-primary internet network
+- **Tools required:** Access to offending device, online email access, access to a non-primary computer, access to a non-primary internet network

+See [Cloud Office Terms](/how-to/cloud-office-terms/) for definitions of the above criteria.

 ### Cannot Connect to Email

-#### Overview

 The topic of mailbox connectivity is broad.
 It is best to take a methodical approach to troubleshooting this issue, ruling out one possibility at a time.

-To solve for being unable to connect to your mailbox, the recommendations will start large and become more targeted as you get closer to discovering the underlying issue.
 - Are you able to log into [apps.rackspace.com](apps.rackspace.com)?
     - It is important that you log into the online version of your mailbox to verify that it is still receiving email.
 This is a good indication that the mailbox itself is functioning properly.